leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 > Note we are using `play.api.data.mapping.Form`, **NOT** `play.api.data.Form`

 Note that `Form.fill` needs to find an implicit `Write[Computer, UrlFormEncoded]`.
-In this sample, we define it in `Application.scala`:
+In this example, we define it in `Application.scala`:

 ```scala
 implicit val computerW = To[UrlFormEncoded] { __ =>